 Make the Gratin

 Strain potatoes and return to pot over medium-high heat.
 Add cream and green portions of green onions.
-Bring to a boil, reduce to a simmer, cover, and cook until slightly thickened, gently stirring occasionally, 5 minutes.
-Add half the Gouda and season with a pinch of salt and pepper.
+Bring to a boil and remove from burner.
+Stir in half the Gouda* and season with a pinch of salt and pepper.
 Transfer potatoes to oven-safe casserole dish, and place dish on baking sheet.
 Top with remaining Gouda and bake until cheese browns, 15-18 minutes.
 While potatoes bake, cook steaks.

 Cook the Steaks